-Come Feast and blow the Shofar and hear about all the symbolism of this very special Holy Day found in Leviticus 23 at 6pm on September 17, 2020.
+Feast and blow the Shofar and hear about all the symbolism of this very special Holy Day found in Leviticus 23 this year on September 6, 2021 at sundown.
 Not only is it the commemoration of the creation of the world but it is also the prophetic day of Trumpeting that Messiah will come on in the future!

 Please bring your Shofar and a potluck dish to share for dinner and we will have apples and honey available to usher in Rosh Hashana with a feast and fun fellowship!

 Look forward to seeing you there!